Hajdin Salihu

-Hajdin Salihu (born 18 January 2002) is an Albanian professional footballer who plays as a centre-back for Croatian club Lokomotiva.
+Hajdin Salihu (born 18 January 2002) is a Kosovan professional footballer who plays as a centre-back for I liga club Polonia Warsaw, on loan from LNZ Cherkasy.

 Club career

 Early career and Llapi

 Salihu is a product of the two most famous football schools in Kosovo, Besiana and Kurda.
 On 19 June 2018, he joined Football Superleague of Kosovo side Llapi, and received squad number 15.
 On 1 November 2019, he made his debut in a 1–0 home win against Drenica after being named in the starting line-up.

 Lokomotiva

 Period on loan

 On 18 October 2020, Salihu joined Croatian First League side Lokomotiva, on a season-long loan.
 On 27 February 2021, he was named as a Lokomotiva substitute for the first time in a league match against Šibenik.
 His debut with Lokomotiva came fourteen days later in a 0–0 home draw against Istra 1961 after being named in the starting line-up.